hiiamboris/red-wiki/Coding-Style-Guide.md

 ### Naming conventions

 **Variable names** should be single-word **nouns**.
 Choose words which are short and capturing the meaning as best as possible.
 Common words should be used first (*especially if they are already used in existing Red source code in the same context*).
 If needed, use a [synonyms dictionary](http://www.thesaurus.com/browse/synonym), to find the best word for the usage.
-Single-letter or cut words (unless that cut word is of common usage) should be avoided as much as possible.
+Single-letter or abbreviated words (unless the abbreviated word is in common usage) should be avoided as much as possible.

 Names made of multiple words are separated with a dash `-` character.
 Use a two-words name only when a fitting single-word cannot be found or would be too confusing with already used ones.
 Variable names made of more than two words should only be used in rare cases.
 Using single-words as much as possible makes the code horizontally much more compact, improving readability greatly.
 Avoid useless verbosity.